bioidiap/bob.devtools/doc/linux.rst

 ``GRUB_CMDLINE_LINUX="cgroup_enable=memory swapaccount=1"``.
 Then, re-run
 ``update-grub`` after such change.

-To install docker at Idiap, you also need to follow the security guidelines
+To install docker at Idiap, you also need to follow the security guidelines.

-do not follow such guidelines, the machine will not be acessible from outside via the login gateway, as the default docker installation conflicts with Idiap's internal setup.
+If you do not follow these guidelines, the machine will not be accessible from outside via the login gateway, as the default docker installation conflicts with Idiap's internal setup.
 You may also find other network connectivity issues.

 Also, you want to place ``/var/lib/docker`` on a **fast** disk.
 Normally, we have a scratch partition for this.
 Follow the instructions at